 Children and families are well nourished, protected from infection and disease, and have access to essential health services.

-- World Vision worked with mothers and health centers to promote early identification of malnutrition and provide nutritional resources that help children recover quickly.
+- We worked with mothers and health centers to promote early identification of malnutrition in kids and provide nutritional resources that help children recover quickly.

 - We worked to raise awareness among community members on how to prevent new cases of malaria.
 Our sessions stressed the importance of using insecticide-treated mosquito nets.